dart-lab/manual/docs/support-and-accessibility.md

 This includes support and guidance for anyone seeking help with mental health issues.

 The [Advice Place](https://eusa.ed.ac.uk/adviceplace) is an independent and confidential advisory service for students on health and wellbeing, accommodation, finances and other related issues.
-They are part of the Edinburgh University Students’ Association, and they can be contacted online, by phone or in person at Potterrow and King’s Buildings House.
+They are part of the [Edinburgh University Students’ Association](https://www.eusa.ed.ac.uk/), and they can be contacted online, by phone or in person at Potterrow and King’s Buildings House.

 The University provides Counselling Services for [students](https://www.ed.ac.uk/student-counselling) and [staff](https://www.ed.ac.uk/counselling-services/staff) to support with work-related or personal issues.
-The [Chaplaincy](https://www.ed.ac.uk/chaplaincy) is another safe and open service to all students and staff that offers [Multifaith and Belief](https://www.ed.ac.uk/chaplaincy/multifaith-and-belief-spirituality "https://www.ed.ac.uk/chaplaincy/multifaith-and-belief-spirituality") provision, a [Listening Service](https://www.ed.ac.uk/chaplaincy/the-listening-service "https://www.ed.ac.uk/chaplaincy/the-listening-service"), [Events](https://www.ed.ac.uk/chaplaincy/events) and a [Mindfulness](https://www.ed.ac.uk/chaplaincy/mindfulness "https://www.ed.ac.uk/chaplaincy/mindfulness") programme.
+The [Chaplaincy](https://www.ed.ac.uk/chaplaincy) is another safe and open service that offers [Multifaith and Belief](https://www.ed.ac.uk/chaplaincy/multifaith-and-belief-spirituality "https://www.ed.ac.uk/chaplaincy/multifaith-and-belief-spirituality") provision, a [Listening service](https://www.ed.ac.uk/chaplaincy/the-listening-service "https://www.ed.ac.uk/chaplaincy/the-listening-service"), [events](https://www.ed.ac.uk/chaplaincy/events) and a [Mindfulness](https://www.ed.ac.uk/chaplaincy/mindfulness "https://www.ed.ac.uk/chaplaincy/mindfulness") programme.

 _Self-help_